Loan against Mutual Funds, LAMF, Mutual Fund Investment, Investment Options, Borrowing Money

 Example:

-Imagine you invested INR 5 lakh in a mutual fund that has grown to INR 7 lakh.
-An emergency expense of INR 2 lakh arises.
-Through LAMF, you can borrow INR 2 lakh against your INR 7 lakh mutual fund investment, without having to sell any units.
-Your mutual funds continue to grow potentially, and you may even enjoy tax benefits on the interest paid on the loan.
+Imagine you invested INR 5 lakh in a mutual fund, and over time, it grows to INR 7 lakh.
+Then, an emergency expense of INR 2 lakh arises.
+Instead of redeeming your investment, you can opt for a LAMF.
+You simply borrow INR 2 lakh against your INR 7 lakh portfolio without selling any units.
+Meanwhile, your mutual fund continues to grow in value.
+Additionally, you may benefit from tax deductions on the interest paid for the loan.

 Things to Consider Before Opting for LAMF